ldpercy/year-clock/task/wheel clock.md

 Need to think about what features/presentation I want for the lunar clock and whether it belongs here, or is there space for the wheel theme first.

+I've stumbled onto a fisheye version of the dusk background while toying with radial-gradient.
+It suggests pretty strongly of an observer standing on the ground looking up into the night sky, so I think I want this for the eventual lunar/solar clock.
+And some of the other features currently drawn:
+* sun in center
+* year-month ring
+* either offset the sun *or* the year-month ring to suggest the seasonal distance from the sun
+* could even hint at the height of the sun in the sky
+* draw moon's apparent 'circular' travel (+ figure out a way to make lunar phases make sense)
+* maybe use the diffraction spikes for pointers

+There's enough there to make the new [task](<solar clock.md>).
+I've copied the current state of 'wheel' over to a new solar theme as a starting point.

+From here I'll take the wheel theme in a different direction.